Skip to content

 What does sufficiency mean in relation to sustainability?

-In sustainability research, sufficiency (Latin for sufficient) is understood to mean the effort to achieve a reduction in consumption and behavior by changing the prevailing patterns of consumption and behavior. to achieve the lowest possible consumption of raw materials and energyin order to create natural Conserve resources.
-To this end, people's existing needs are scrutinized.
-The aim is to save materials and resources by consuming less and using fewer services.
+In sustainability research, sufficiency (lat. sufficient, genügen) is understood as the effort to achieve a sustainable development through changes in prevailing patterns of consumption and behavior.
+To achieve the lowest possible consumption of raw materials and energy, to natural Conserve resources.
+To achieve this, people's existing needs are questioned.
+The aim is to save materials and resources by consuming less and using a lower level of services.

 In simplified terms, the sustainability strategy of sufficiency means, to consume what you really need.
 Completely in the sense of the minimalist lifestyle.

 Difference with consistency and efficiency?
-The sufficiency strategy does not attempt to make a product more resource-efficient or replace it in an environmentally friendly way.
+In the sufficiency strategy, one does not try to make a product more resource-efficient or to replace it in an environmentally friendly way.
 Instead, the fundamental need to consume the product is questioned in order to simply produce and consume less.

 What are good examples of sufficiency?